 There are many impressive structures and royal buildings across many LEGO sub-themes.
 Young builders love to create the secret lairs of superheroes or the grand palaces of Disney princesses.
 Then there is a cut off, where the glamour and color fade away and the structures become more real and architectural.
 We jump from the childhood fun of Cinderella to the modern wonders of Buckingham Palace and Sydney Opera House.
 The LEGO Creator Expert Taj Mahal 10256 Set offers a nice mid-way point.
-There is the wow factor of one of the grandest royal buildings in the world, with the detail and realism of the best architectural LEGO sets.
+There is the wow factor of one of the grandest royal buildings in the world, with the detail and realism of the best LEGO sets in the architectural category .

 The color and glitter of Disney is replaced with the classic look and simple elegance of Agra